-Brazil has a very old geological formation, dating thousands of years.
+Brazil has a very old geological formation, dating millions of years.
 Most of the mountain ranges average an impressive height of 2 000 metres, or 6 562 feet.
 The Serra do Espinhaço Mountain Range is the largest in terms of the area it covers, while the Tumucumaque, Imeri and Pacaraima mountain ranges are the highest.
 Some of Brazil’s notable mountains include:

 Pico da Bandeira